nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/installing-a-new-package-on-your-instance.md

 5. Click on the **Restart server** button and confirm server restart.
 6. When the server is restarted, log back in and go the **Local Packages** tab.
 The uninstalled package now has an **Install** link displayed.
     ![]({{file name='AdminCenter-uninstall5.png'}} ?w=600)

-### Uninstalling a Package Using the nuxeoctl Script

-The instructions below provide the steps to follow to uninstall a package using the `nuxeoctl` script.
-For a overview of this script, please read the page [nuxeoctl and Control Panel Usage]({{page page='nuxeoctl-and-control-panel-usage'}}).

-1. Stop your server.

-    ```bash
-    ./nuxeoctl stop
-    ```

-2. In a terminal, get the list of packages available on your Nuxeo server.

-    ```bash
-    ./nuxeoctl mp-list
-    ```

-3. Copy the name of the id of the package you want to uninstall.

-4. Run the uninstallation:

-    ```bash
-    ./nuxeoctl mp-uninstall nuxeo-dam-6.0.0
-    ```

-    The server checks possible dependencies:

-    <pre>Detected Tomcat server.
-    Nuxeo home:          /Users/NUXEO/Downloads/nuxeo-cap-6.0-tomcat
-    Nuxeo configuration: /Users/NUXEO/Downloads/nuxeo-cap-6.0-tomcat/bin/nuxeo.conf
-    Include template: /Users/NUXEO/Downloads/nuxeo-cap-6.0-tomcat/templates/common-base
-    Include template: /Users/NUXEO/Downloads/nuxeo-cap-6.0-tomcat/templates/common
-    Include template: /Users/NUXEO/Downloads/nuxeo-cap-6.0-tomcat/templates/default
-    Include template: /Users/NUXEO/Downloads/nuxeo-cap-6.0-tomcat/templates/drive

-    Dependency resolution:
-      Uninstallation order (1):      nuxeo-dam-6.0.0
-      Unchanged packages (2):        nuxeo-drive:1.4.1, nuxeo-spreadsheet:1.0.0
-      Local packages to remove (1):  nuxeo-dam:6.0.0

-    Do you want to continue (yes/no)? [yes] </pre>

-5. Confirm uninstallation.

-    ```text
-    Do you want to continue (yes/no)? [yes] yes
-    ```

-    Unistallation is confirmed.

-    <pre>Uninstalling nuxeo-dam-6.0.0</pre>

-6. Start the server.

-    ```bash
-    ./nuxeoctl start
-    ```

 * * *